 ICT classrooms include students with and without disabilities and have two teachers, a general education teacher and a special education teacher.
 The teachers work together throughout the day to adapt and modify instruction for your child and make sure the entire class has access to the general education curriculum.
 Students may be in an ICT classroom all day or for a portion of the day.
 The number of students with disabilities in an ICT class does not exceed 40% of the total class register or a maximum of 12.

-Our Dual Language Program is designed for both English Language Learners and native English speakers.
+Our Spanish Dual Language Program (K-5) is designed for both native Spanish and native English speakers.
+All teachers are certified accordingly.
 This program successfully educates students belonging to each of these groups through a curriculum designed to foster an appreciation for one's own culture and the cultures of others.
 This curriculum, like the rest of our school, is multimedia-themed and project based.
+Teachers work with other teachers on the grade as with each other as their bilingual counterparts to best support our students.
+Language development and cultural appreciation are the primary foci of the program in order to foster not only bilingual students, but also open-minded members of society.

 English as a Second Language (ESL)